 Note: A more conservative approach would be to wait for the candlestick to close below the neckline after touching it.

-Note: The trade pictured above would have reached a full take profit before re-testing the neckline.
+Note: The trade pictured above would have reached a full take profit (2:1 reward-to-risk) before re-testing the neckline.
 This is ideal, although they don’t all setup this way.

 The head and shoulders chart pattern can be tricky to spot at times, especially in the Forex market.
 However, it’s worth learning to trade properly, because many strong reversals are preceded by this chart pattern.